Travel Advisory for Visa Applicants

 - Contact the Visa Office at least 4 - 6 months prior to all planned travel, regardless of whether it is for business or personal.
 The Visa Office will be able to provide you with a summary of the paperwork and process required in your particular case.

-- Have an Employment Confirmation letter issued by the Visa Office roughly 1 week before the planned travel.
-Please give the Visa Office no less than 1 week’s notice to produce this letter.
+- Have an Employment Confirmation letter issued by the Records Office (Wilson Hall 15 East) roughly 1 week before the planned travel.
+Please give the Records Office no less than 1 week’s notice to produce this letter.

 - Your visa must be valid at the time you seek admission to the U.S.